 At Gulfcoast Eye Care, we invest heavily in the most advanced diagnostic and treatment technologies available.
 A number of these technologies are not available at all LASIK centers.
-These include custom wavefront optimized and wavefront-guided vision correction with the Alcon Wavelight EX500 Excimer Laser.
-This utilizes outstanding technology to provide some the fastest and safest treatments available today.
-The WaveLight FS200 Femtosecond Laser is the fastest femtosecond laser available in the U.S., with a typical flap creation time of approximately 6 seconds.
+These include custom wavefront optimized and wavefront-guided vision correction with the Alcon® WaveLight® EX500 Excimer Laser.
+This utilizes outstanding technology to provide some the fastest treatments available today.
+The WaveLight® FS200 Femtosecond Laser is the fastest femtosecond laser available in the U.S., with a typical flap creation time of approximately 6 seconds.

-While the many LASIK procedures today are performed with a microkeratome, a mechanical device that creates the flap, Dr. Manning instead performs the “all-laser” or “bladeless” option for LASIK surgery.
+While the many LASIK procedures today are performed with a microkeratome, a mechanical device that creates the flap, Dr. Michael Manning instead performs the “all-laser” or “bladeless” option for LASIK surgery.
 Using the Wavelight Femtosecond laser, a computer-controlled femtosecond laser is used to create the corneal flap through delivery of rapid, painless pulses of light.
-The femtosecond laser provides a safer, more precise was of creating the corneal flap that produces improved accuracy and superior visual outcomes.
+The femtosecond laser can provide a more precise way of creating the corneal flap that produces improved accuracy and superior visual outcomes.

 What to Expect on the Day of Surgery